-- i.
-Development is of a design and layout that reduces minimises or appropriately mitigates impacts on the surrounding area and landscape; (AM70) - ii.
-Measure to alleviate flooding and surface water management on the site and reduce associated implications on nearby watercourses through necessary works and Sustainable Drainage Systems (SUDS); - iii.
-Protect nature conservation interests; - iv.
-Measures to improve accessibility by non-car transport modes through walking and cycling connections; - v.
-An access, transport and travel plan strategy, which shall identify access points to the site, and between the site and the local highway network as well as links to the existing settlement.
-It shall also identify construction access arrangements that do not disrupt existing residents, and improvements to transport capacity along the A519 at Raleigh Hall and along the B5404 at Ladfordfields, as well as deliver local transport network measures; (AM70) - vi.
-Appropriate landscaping has been delivered to reduce the impact on surrounding areas; - vii.
-Safeguardavoiding the main water pipe running through the Ladfordfields site and reinforcement of the water supply required at Raleigh Hall;(AM70) - viii.
-Provision of a local electricity sub-station; - ix.
+ii.
+Measure to alleviate flooding and surface water management on the site and reduce associated implications on nearby watercourses through necessary works and Sustainable Drainage Systems (SuDS);

+iii.
+Protect nature conservation interests;

+iv.
+Measures to improve accessibility by non-car transport modes through walking and cycling connections;

+v.
+An access, transport and travel plan strategy, which shall identify access points to the site, between the site and the local highway network as well as links to the existing settlement.
+It shall also identify construction access arrangements that do not disrupt existing residents, and improvements to transport capacity along the A519 at Raleigh Hall and along the B5404 at Ladfordfields;

+vi.
+Appropriate landscaping has been delivered to reduce the impact on surrounding areas;

+vii.
+Safeguard the main water pipe running through the Ladfordfields site;

+viii.
+Provision of a local electricity sub-station;

+ix.
 Waste water infrastructure investment;

-- x.
-Local highway improvements and enhancements; - xi.
-Gas reinforcement works. - 9.16 Employment development north of Eccleshall is located west of the existing Raleigh Hall industrial estate, east of the A519.
+x.
+Local highway improvements and enhancements;

+xi.
+Gas reinforcement works.

+9.16 Employment development north of Eccleshall is located west of the existing Raleigh Hall industrial estate, east of the A519.
 Employment development at Ladfordfields west of Great Bridgeford, is located north of the B5405 leading towards Woodseaves.
-Both locations have good transport links to Stafford, the City of Stoke-on-Trent and the M6. - 9.17 The land west of Raleigh Hall industrial estate will deliver a total of 46 hectares employment area and the land north of Ladfordfields industrial estate will deliver a total of 6 hectares employment area.
-(MM58) - 9.18 Infrastructure requirements are listed in the Policy, and further details are provided in Appendix D. Of these requirements, the following have been identified as critical to the delivery of the Strategic Development Location: - Water Main running through the Ladfordfields site may require diversion to a new route Main water pipe and reinforcement of the water supply required at Raleigh Hall in order to ensure the development can be achieved.
-(AM71) - Provision of a local electricity sub-station to provide for development needs. - Waste water infrastructure investment to provide for development needs. - 9.19 Based on current information from the Infrastructure Delivery Plan, and working in partnership with developers for the land west of Stone, it has been established that the scale of development is capable of delivering the infrastructure requirements listed.
-(AM72)
+Both locations have good transport links to Stafford, the City of Stoke-on-Trent and the M6.

+9.17 The land west of Raleigh Hall industrial estate will deliver a total of 4 hectares employment area and the land north of Ladfordfields industrial estate will deliver a total of 6 hectares employment area.

+9.18 Infrastructure requirements are listed in the Policy, and further details are provided in Appendix D. Of these requirements, the following have been identified as critical to the delivery of the Strategic Development Location:

+- Water Main running through the Ladfordfields site may require diversion to a new route. - Provision of a local electricity sub-station to provide for development needs. - Waste water infrastructure investment to provide for development needs.

+9.19 Based on current information from the Infrastructure Delivery Plan, and working in partnership with developers, it has been established that the scale of development is capable of delivering the infrastructure requirements listed.